hoffmangroup/segtools/doc/segtools.rst

 .. program:: segtools-nucleotide-frequency

-**segtools-nucleotide-frequency [OPTIONS] SEGMENTATION GENOMEDATAFILE**

 This command generates a heatmap of the normalized dinucleotide frequencies found across segments of each label, as well as table of such nucleotide and dinucleotide frequencies.

-As input, the command takes a segmentation and a Genomedata_ archive for the genome the segmentation covers.
+As input, the command takes a annotations file and a Genomedata_ archive for the genome the annotations cover.
 The Genomedata archive is used solely for the nucleotide sequence.

 .. include:: _build/cmdline-help/segtools-nucleotide-frequency.help.txt